Registration will be from 3:00-4:30pm on Sunday. Please note, the time has changed from last year. Please bring with you:

 Please do NOT bring

 - weapons (knives/fireworks/firearms)

 Families are welcome to join the Closing Serving which begins at 10:00am on Friday morning.
 Otherwise, you can pick up your child around 11:00 after the service.

 In Case of Emergencies

-· In case of a family emergency, please contact Jenny Knight (501) 772-1281 (Summer Staff Coordinator) or Camp Mitchell Staff at Camp Mitchell (501) 727-5451.
+In case of a family emergency, please contact Jenny Knight (501) 772-1281 (Program Director) or Camp Mitchell Staff at Camp Mitchell (501) 727-5451.
 Please leave a message if no one answers, you will be called back ASAP.

 Mail is very important to campers, especially those away from home for the first time.
 We highly encourage you to send snail mail throughout the week asking your child about his or her experience at camp.
-Since camp sessions are short and there is usually a 2-day delivery, you might want to mail a letter before your child's session, leave a letter on the day of registration, or even fax a letter to (501) 727-5761.
+Since camp sessions are short and there is usually a 2-day delivery, you might want to mail letters before your child's session, leave letters on the day of registration, or even fax letters to (501) 727-5761.
+You can also email messages to firstname.lastname@example.org, these will be printed once daily.
 Mail delivery is usually around noon, Monday-Saturday.
 Keep letters upbeat and informative, rather than telling your child how much you miss them, this can very easily bring their morale down.
 Please do not send food or candy.
 Camp Mitchell is located in the woods and food left in the cabins attracts unwanted visitors into the cabins; if sent, these items will be kept in the office and returned to the campers before he or she leaves camp.
 Don't worry, your camper will be amply fed—three meals and three snacks are provided each day during camp!